bellaloc/IT473/cloudeats-direct/README.md

 cd ../order-service && npm install cd ../payment-service && npm install

-Tip: You can automate this with a shell script for all services.
+Automate with a Script:

+Run the following command to install dependencies for all services in one go:

+for service in services/*; do
+  cd $service
+  npm install
+  cd ../..
+done

+Alternatively, you can use a start-all.sh script (see Running the Project section for more details).

+3. Install Concurrently

+To run services concurrently (optional but recommended):

+npm install -g concurrently

 Running the Project
-Using Docker Compose
+Option 1: Using Docker Compose

-From the project root:
+To start all services using Docker Compose, run the following command from the project root:

 docker compose up --build

-This will start all microservices locally and connect them via Docker networking.
+This will build and start all microservices locally and connect them via Docker networking.

+Option 2: Manually Using start-all.sh

+Make the script executable:

+chmod +x start-all.sh

+Run the script:

+./start-all.sh

+This will start all services concurrently.

 Access Services

+Once the services are up and running, you can access them via the following URLs:

 Fleet Service: http://localhost:3001